flywheel-apps/nyu_rotator_cuff_gear_suite/gears/assign_single_case/README.md

 * **assignment_reason** (required): A selected reason for the new assignment or reassignment.
 (Default *Assign to Resolve Tie*).
   * **Assign to Resolve Tie**: Assign this case to the specified reader.
 Increases **case_coverage** up to 4, if required.
   * **Individual Assignment**: Assign this case to the specified reader.
-  * **Apply Consensus Assessment from Source**: Removes **Completed** status from case, copies the consensus assessment from the source case to the reader case, and requires the reader to complete all required measurements.

 ### Expected Output